imroc/req/docs/api.md

 ## <a name="Request">Request Settings</a>

-The following are the chainable settings Request, all of which have corresponding global wrappers.
+The following are the chainable settings of Request, all of which have corresponding global wrappers.

 ### <a name="Query">URL Query and Path Parameter</a>